 Since the dawn of time, man has felt the deadly effects of storms.
 From legends of the sunken city of Atlantis to the real-world devastation of hurricanes like Katrina and Irma, it would make sense that humankind would consider ways of stopping these catastrophic weather events from happening.
-When it comes to hurricanes, there’s no shortage of schemes and plots to stop them from wreaking havoc.
+There is no shortage of schemes and plots to stop hurricanes from wreaking havoc.

 Toss an Iceberg In